verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 **Goal:** serve a static html page as a placeholder for your first site

 We will set up the web root for your sites.
 We will have different folders for different sites.
-If you prefer, you can come back later to this section to add your second or subsequent folders, but you do need to start with your first one.
+Here we will start with your first site, and later you will add others.

 As the non-privileged user, go in your home directory in your ssh terminal (if you are not sure, type cd with no arguments and it will put you in your home dir).
 Then make a directory public_html